mcduryea/Intro-to-Bioinformatics/FromDescriptionToInference.md

 + **Confidence Intervals:** Provide a range of plausible values within which we expect a population parameter to live.
 For a 95% confidence interval, we would expect that if 100 independent random samples were collected and a confidence interval for our parameter of interest was built corresponding to each sample, approximately 95 of those confidence intervals would contain the true population parameter.

-  + We don't take 100 independent random samples -- we take a single one?
+  + We don't take 100 independent random samples -- we take a single one.
 How do we know that the random sample we've obtained isn't one of those 5% of samples resulting in a confidence interval that doesn't contain the true population parameter?
 We don't -- we just know that it is more likely that we've obtained an interval that does contain the population parameter we are looking for.
   + If the cost of building an interval that misses the population parameter is quite high, then we'll need to change our confidence level.
 For example, building 99% confidence intervals, we expect only one out of every 100 random samples to result in a confidence interval that misses the population parameter.

 + **Hypothesis Tests:** In classical hypothesis testing, we assume a null claim ("*there's nothing to see here*") against an alternative.
 In doing so, our goal is to determine whether our data are compatible with the null claim or if the observed data is so extremely unlikely under the assumption that the null claim is true, that we should believe the alternative to be true instead.
 Like with confidence intervals, there is no guarantee that we come to the correct decision, even if all of our math is right and our samples are random.
 There are two types of errors that can be made.